lmcinnes/umap/doc/densmap_demo.rst

 less local density in high dimensional space, and this lack of local density has been preserved by DensMAP.

-Let’s no look at the Fashion-MNIST dataset; as before we’ll start by reminding ourselves what the default UMAP results look like:
+Let’s now look at the Fashion-MNIST dataset; as before we’ll start by reminding ourselves what the default UMAP results look like:

 .. code:: python3